timeteam/timeteam.github.io/_posts/Non_fiction/2017-20-09-the-silk-roads.md

 13 _The Road to Northern Europe_  - Northern Europe prospers: Britain invests in the navy, Dutch traders bypass Spain and Portugal and Holland becomees wealthy.

-14 _The Road to Empire_  - The Puritans escape the newly diverse and multicultural Europe to found America [one of the great social experiments, and an abject failure].
+14 _The Road to Empire_  - The Puritans escape the newly diverse and multicultural Europe to found America [one of the great social experiments, and an abject failure as a secular, rational American society is clearly as distant as ever].
 Britain enjoys the great benefit of not having a land border to protect and thus not needing an expensive army.

 15 _The Road to Crisis_ and 16 _The Road to War_  - **Napoleon** rates a brief mention.
 Britain, Russia and Germany struggle for control of Eastern Europe and Afghanistan.
 These complex conflicts about trading and food security are the basis of World War 1.